OITYukiInoue/ipblnotebook_17/examples/readme.md

-# This directory includessample images for testing
+# This directory includes sample images for testing